dosyago/graderjs/README.md

 ## Details

-Minimal binary is 10Mb (Windows, Hello World App).
-Typical Linux/MacOS binary is 14Mb (Hello World App).
+Minimal binary is 10Mb (Windows, Hello World App, using node v12.10.0).
+Typical Linux/MacOS binary is 14Mb (Hello World App, using node v12.10.0).
+These days we have upgraded to node v14.15.3, but you can control the version (as long as the required nexe pre-built node binaries are available for that version).

 <span id=top></span>
 -------------------